 But how compliant are cloud applications from an audit perspective?
 Cloud solutions might be good news for clients as an end-to-end solution provided by a single vendor allows the provider to have full visibility over the access of software and data.
 This would mean that there would be no speculative enquiries into a client’s operations.
 The risk of being uncompliant would be lowered and as such, the risk of being audited would also be lowered.

 However, this only stands true for a single-vendor solution.
 This is unlikely to happen for enterprises as the process of adopting cloud solutions would be gradual and typically includes services from multiple providers.
 In fact, organisations use on average five cloud solutions, and those are hard to manage without IT Inventory Management solutions.
 Those type of hybrid clouds adds up to 45% of solutions.
-In the cases where software from one provider reside on a service provided by another vendor, the audit process would work in the same way.
+In the cases where software from one provider resides on a service provided by another vendor, the audit process would work in the same way.

 Unfortunately, IT departments are looking at new services in the cloud without considering the licensing implications, which gives vendors a strong case for submitting an audit.
 Konary argues that merely moving to the cloud can sometimes trigger an audit.